HL7/crmi-ig/input/pages/artifact-terminology-service.md

 Note this expansion contains the same codes as the `current` example, but is explicitly bound to the 2019-09 version of the US Edition of the SNOMED code system (http://snomed.info/sct/731000124108/version/20190901).

-#### Quality Programs
+#### Artifact Collections

-From the perspective of quality measurement, artifact collections are used to represent Quality Programs in 2 different ways:
+From the perspective of artifact development, artifact collections are used to represent collections of artifacts in 2 different ways:

-1. As an organizer for an overall quality program that contains version manifests and releases over time.
+1. As an organizer for an overall collection that contains version manifests and releases over time.
-2. As a program definition that provides version bindings and expansion rules for the measures in the program.
+2. As a collection definition that provides version bindings and expansion rules for the artifacts in the collection.

-Note that as the measures in the program definition are developed, different aspects of the definition will be specified at different points of the process.
-For example, the initial program definition will typically include a set of measures, as well as an initial set of proposed code system versions to be used.
-This provides for stable expansion of value sets while the measures are being developed.
-As development progresses, more and more aspects of the program definition are finalized, resulting in more versions being pinned down.
-To illustrate these usages, we provide three quality program examples, one to illustrate the overall definition of a quality program, one to illustrate the selection of code systems at the beginning of a program development cycle, and one to illustrate a final release of a program definition with measure versions, value set versions, and code system versions completely specified.
+Note that as the artifacts in the collection are developed, different aspects of the definition will be specified at different points of the process.
+For example, the initial definition will typically include a set of artifacts, as well as an initial set of proposed code system versions to be used.
+This provides for stable expansion of value sets while the artifacts are being developed.
+As development progresses, more and more aspects of the collection definition are finalized, resulting in more versions being pinned down.
+To illustrate these usages, we provide three artifact collection examples, one to illustrate the overall definition of a collection, one to illustrate the selection of code systems at the beginning of a development cycle, and one to illustrate a final release of a collection definition with artifact versions, value set versions, and code system versions completely specified.

-##### Quality Program Example
+##### Collection Example

-The following example illustrates an overall quality program that contains multiple version manifests and releases over time:
+The following example illustrates an overall collection that contains multiple version manifests and releases over time:

 * [eCQM Quality Program](Library-ecqm-quality-program.html)

 Note that as an organizer, this library just contains the program-level information.
-Version manifests and releases over time use the [part-of](StructureDefinition-crmi-partOf.html) extension to indicate that they are part of a quality program.
+Version manifests and releases over time use the [part-of](StructureDefinition-crmi-partOf.html) extension to indicate that they are part of an artifact collection.

-##### Draft Quality Program Example
+##### Draft Collection Example

-This example illustrates the use of a draft quality program description to specify the version of SNOMED to be used for valuesets used by measures in the quality program.
+This example illustrates the use of a draft quality program description to specify the version of SNOMED to be used for valuesets used by artifacts in the quality program.

 ```
 "contained": [